-My ride starts along the Pacific and I am riding right on the edge of the water where the sand surface is the most firm.
+My ride starts along the Pacific, and I am riding right on the edge of the water where the sand surface is the most firm.
 The sun is still low on the horizon, so the ocean and the sand sparkles in the silver glow of the morning.
-Shorebirds chase their morning food, crabs dart in and out of their sand holes, seagulls in large groups take off just as I come close, pelicans glide so close to the surface of the water they are practically touching the waves with the tips of their wings.
-It has always been a mystery to me how these ancient, awkward-looking creatures fly with such amazing precision and elegance.
-It’s a magical time of the day, when everything is fresh and new again.
+Shorebirds chase their morning food, crabs dart in and out of their sand holes, seagulls in large groups take off just as I come close and pelicans glide so close to the surface of the water, they are practically touching the waves with the tips of their wings.
+It has always been a mystery to me how these ancient, awkward-looking creatures fly in unison with such amazing precision and elegance.
+It’s a magical time of the day when everything is fresh and new again.
 Sand dollars of all sizes wait for kids to collect them.
-My anxiety about what’s ahead of me is washed away by the constant waves washing onto the sandy shore.
+My anxiety about what’s ahead of me is faded by the constant washing of the waves onto the sandy shore.

 I wish I could just ride like this for the rest of my trip.
 In Nueva Odisea I fill up on water, buy an apple, an egg, and chocolate milk.
 That is to be my recovery treat for the end of the day.
 And it turns out, a treat that will be much deserved and more than appreciated.

-The light begins to paint a magical evening rose glow on the edges of the horizon and I find myself surrounded by cirios and cardon cacti.
-Something I’ve been waiting for the whole day.
-Suddenly the whole day’s effort is pays off.
-Now I just have to find a good place to camp for the night.
+The light begins to paint a magical evening rose glow on the edges of the horizon, and I find myself surrounded by cirios and cardon cacti.
+Something I’ve been long awaiting for.
+Suddenly the whole day’s effort is paid off.
+Now I just have to find the right place to camp for the night.
 I pass the arroyo and just up the hill from it on the right, there is a group of trees, a fire pit, and just enough light left to set up camp for the night.
-I gather sticks and cook my soup over fire with one cup of water I allow myself to use.
+I gather sticks and cook my soup over the fire with one cup of water I allow myself to use.
 I have to save water for tomorrow.

-I let the fire die down to charcoal which gives me plenty of warmth, but allows me enough darkness to watch the Milky Way stretching directly above me, bright stars flicker unspoiled by any ambient light and I give in to listening to the grand finale of a bird symphony as they finish in unison before they retire for the night.
+I let the fire die down to charcoal which gives me plenty of warmth but allows me enough darkness to watch the Milky Way stretching directly above me.
+Bright stars flicker unspoiled by any ambient light, and I give in to listening to the grand finale of the bird symphony as they finish in unison before they retire for the night.
 It comes in the form of the loudest crescendo I’ve ever heard.
 Then all of a sudden, all is quiet.
-The sky is blood red and I am bloody tired.
+The sky is blood red, and I am bloody tired.
 My rice noodle soup is over-cooked, but I force myself to eat it all.
 It’s the only source of calories and liquid I have.
 Oh, I almost forget my treat- I finish the chocolate milk, hardly taking a breath between long, thirsty sips.

 I am on a lonely, very remote road and have not seen one vehicle the whole day.
 Somehow, at one in the morning, one passes right by my camp.
-I am in full alert mode and as I watch the red lights retreat, I listen to make sure the engine keeps moving away.
-It does and all is dead-quiet again.
+I am in full alert mode, and as I watch the red lights retreat, I listen to make sure the engine keeps moving away.
+It does, and soon, all is dead-quiet again.
 Needless to say, it is difficult to go back to sleep after that excitement.
-The temperature at night still drops down to 34 degrees F, but I stay reasonably warm and my pad is holding air.
+The temperature at night still drops down to 34 degrees F, but I stay reasonably warm, and my pad is holding air for4 a change.

 In the morning I allow myself to heat up a cup of cocoa to compliment my gourmet fried egg and tortilla breakfast.
 I am warming up my toes on rocks warmed by the fire and then- the whole damn cup of cocoa jumps up and spills into the fire before I get a chance to catch it.
 Well, if that just doesn’t make you cry!